JustinLingard/rlaqn/README.md

 ```r
 > putney_sites <- aq_objectives %>% filter(SiteCode == "WA7" | SiteCode == "WA8"& ObjectiveName == "200 ug/m3 as a 1 hour mean, not to be exceeded more than 18 times a year")
 ```
 Combining the two sets of data provides an intercomparison of the number of exceedances of the hourly NO<sub>2</sub> national air quality objective at the two air quality monitoring stations located on these roads by year over the past twenty years.
-Data for 2017 has been removed and data for 2016 should be taken as provisional.
+Data for 2017 has been removed and data for 2016 should be taken as provisional, at the current time.

 ```r
 > theData <- plyr::rbind.fill(marylebone_road, putney_sites)